mistersingh179/bw-dashboard/README.md

   - get ad spots again
   - score campaigns again
   - and the build ads again
-- make jobs like createAdvertisement return the advertisement content so we can see in UI
 - grant users computer super-power so we can show buttons inside other accounts which require super access
+- get prisma cloud going
 - create an ignore list for sitemap - /tag/*, /bwg_gallery/*
 - create an accept list for sitemap which takes pattern regardless of date
-- function to manually upload urls
-- sitemaps to ignore
+- url page patterns to ignore - `*/bwg_gallery/*`
+- triage why `https://newyorkstyleguide.com/rossinavi-launches-70m-ice-class-superyacht-polaris/` is not printing when it is not taken
+- update placeholder value post-sitemap1.xml
+- implement   `webpageLookbackCapCount       Int?     @default(100)`
+- ability to add multiple sitemaps like post-1, gallery-1
-- sitemaps to accept
+  - no need to autopopulate this from main sitemap
-- for viewability lets store all the sub sitemaps
+- make sure that when restarting render puts current workers to retry

 ## Pending backlog
 - create all webpages as OFF